 From your hands and knees, tuck your toes and lift your tailbone into the air, forming an upside down “V” with your body.
 Reach your heels down to the floor, but don’t worry if they don’t touch.
-Feel the stretch on your hamstrings and the lengthening of your back.
-Keep the feet hip-width apart and your hands pressing into the floor.
-Stay here for about one minute.

 3. Locust pose

 From downward dog, shift forward onto your hands into a plank position and lower to the floor.
 Keeping your arms by your sides with your palms face down, inhale as you lift your head, chest, and legs away from the floor.

 You may only be able to lift a few inches off the ground.
 That’s okay.
 If lifting your shoulders and feet together is too much, try alternating by raising the chest only and then lowering before lifting the legs.